cert-manager/website/content/docs/getting-started/README.md

 Here's a brief summary of the operations performed by cert-manager and ingress-gce (the Google Cloud Ingress controller):

-* cert-manager connects to Let's Encrypt and sends an SSL certificate signing request..
+* cert-manager connects to Let's Encrypt and sends an SSL certificate signing request.
 * Let's Encrypt responds with a "challenge", which is a unique token that cert-manager must make available at a well-known location on the target web site.
 This proves that you are an administrator of that web site and domain name.
 * cert-manager deploys a Pod containing a temporary web server that serves the Let's Encrypt challenge token.
 * cert-manager reconfigures the Ingress, adding a `rule` to route requests for from Let's Encrypt to that temporary web server.